Normal families of holomorphic mappings between complex Finsler manifolds: Distance and metric on a complex manifold

 where the supremum is taken over all partitions $a=t_0 < t_1 < \cdots < t_k=b$ of the interval $[a,b]$.
-Now we define a new pseudo-distance $d^i$, called the \textit{inner pseudo-distance} induced by $d$, by setting
+A curve $\gamma$ is said to be \textit{rectifiable} if its length $L(\gamma)$ is finite.
+The space $(M,d)$ is said to be \textit{finitely arcwise connected} if every pair of points $p, q$ of $M$ can be joined by a rectifiable curve.
+Now we define a new distance $d^i$, called the \textit{inner distance} induced by $d$, by setting

 where the infimum is take over all $d$-rectifiable curves $\gamma$ joining $p$ and $q$.
 When $M$ is a complex space, we modify the definition above by taking the infimum over all $d$-rectifiable, \textit{piecewise differentiable $(C^1)$} curves $\gamma$ joining $p$ and $q$.
-This modification will remove technical difficulties which would arise when we discuss the Carath\'eodory pseudo-distance.
-The results in this section are valid with this modified definition of $d^i$ as long as maps between complex spaces are assumed to be holomorphic.
 From the definition of $d^i$ it follows immediately that $d \leq d^i$.

-We say that a pseudo-distance $d$ \textit{inner} if $d^i=d$.
-Let $d$ be a distance function on $M$.
-We say that $(M,d)$ is \textit{Cauchy complete} or simply \textit{complte} if every Cauchy sequence (with respect to $d$) converges.
-If every closed ball $B(o;r)=\{ p \in M; d(o,p) \leq r\}$ with $o \in M$ and $r>0$ is compact, then $(M,d)$ is said to be \textit{strongly complete} or \textit{finitely compact}.
-We say that $(M,d)$ is \textit{weakly complete} if for every point $o \in M$ there is an $r>0$ (which depends on $o$) such that $B(o;r)$ is compact. \begin{proposition} \cite[p.
-4, Proposition 1.1.9]{kobayashi1} Let $d$ be a distance on a locally compact space $M$.